jfrog/frogbot/README.md

 ## Pull Request Comments
 ### 👍 No issues
-If no vulnerabilities were found, Frogbot will automatically add the following comment to the pull request:
+If no new vulnerabilities were found, Frogbot will automatically add the following comment to the pull request:
 [![](https://raw.githubusercontent.com/jfrog/frogbot/master/resources/noVulnerabilityBanner.png)](#-no-issues)

 ### 👎 Issues were found